 The company seeks to manage any exposure to changes in interest rates arising from internal borrowings that it may take out.
-No change to the existing hedging structure is permitted without approval of the Group Board.
 Group Treasury is responsible for monitoring long-term interest exposures of the company and for recommending appropriate action to the Board.